Around old-town Santiago de Compostela

 Day Trips from Santiago de Compostela

-If your schedule allows for more time in Spain, there are many day trips you can explore, not far from Santiago de Compostela.
-We are more than happy to provide advice on how to best plan these excursions following your Camino de Santiago.
+If your schedule allows, there are many interesting landmarks you can explore not far from Santiago de Compostela.
+We are more than happy to advise you on how to best plan these excursions after your pilgrimage.

 Porto, Portugal

-Spain has been producing wine for as long as it has been inhabited.
-It is the 3rd largest wine-producing country in the world, following France and Italy.
-Due to its geographical make-up, Spain produces a wide variety of wines.
+Spain has been producing wine for as long as it has been inhabited and is the world’s third-largest wine producer, following France and Italy.
+Thanks to its diverse geography, Spain offers an incredible variety of wines, each region boasting its own specialties.

 BEFORE THE WALK, WE TALK